we are Always updating our insurance plans.

 As part of our commitment to provide convenient and comfortable services to our patients, we accept Assignment of Benefits (we will obtain payment from insurance companies so patients are only responsible for Co-Pay, if any).

 Our office is extremely experienced in dealing with insurance companies.
-We will do our best to ensure that our patients receive maximum benefits that they are entitled to under their insurance plans.
+We will do our best to ensure that our patients receive the maximum benefits that they are entitled to under their insurance plans.

 Please contact us for a complete list of plans and specific details about your benefits.